johanf85/home-assistant-heating-configuration/index.md

 #### Setting temperature time program

 Two automations per room, one for setting the desired set-temperature at bedtime and one at wake-up time.
 Also a helper `input_number.current_insteltemp_slaapkamer` is set with the current-set temperature.
-This is needed for restoring the set temperatures after restart of the system and x hours after a manual change, see automations.
+This is needed for restoring the set temperatures after restart of the system and input\_number. hours after a manual change, see automations.

 ```
 {% raw %}